DNNCommunity/DNN.Media/README.md

 It also is used to display how a DNN solution could be architected to be built outside of a DNN webwite, as a best practice, which includes several very useful MSBuild scripts.

+This module is currently being maintained by Will Strohl @hismightiness, please coordinate with him before merging any pull request or producing a new release.

 ---

 ## First...
 Thank You